 Until they fell under her powers

 Coming up with dirty limerick poems is a fun activity to do with friends, especially at a bachelorette party.
-Then you can take everything you learned home to surprise your partner with all the dirty poems for him.
+Then you can apply what you learned at home to surprise your partner with all the dirty poems for him.

 The Best Dirty Poems